roarkb/mp3_converter/README.md

 TROUBLESHOOTING:

-apologies, this script is not perfect but it is cautious.  it will fail to convert some files with special characters in the name.  in that event the script will abort without deleting the original file.  to skip the file simply search for the offending file in uncompressed.txt, delete it and everything above it then resume the conversion.  at the end of the entire run you can re-run get_uncompressed_songs.rb to find all skipped songs and convert them by hand
+apologies, this script is not yet perfect but it is cautious.  it will fail to convert files with single-quote characters in the name.  in that event the script will abort without deleting the original file.  to skip the file simply search for the offending file in uncompressed.txt, delete it and everything above it then resume the conversion.  at the end of the entire run you can re-run get_uncompressed_songs.rb to find all skipped songs and convert them by hand

 TODO's:

-* some files with special characters get rejected
+* properly escape file names with single-quotes
 * skip over rejects and write them to a log